steenhansen/type-czech/read-mes/public/check_type.md

 returnString('two') // pass

-returnString(false) // POST fail - not a string
+returnString(false) // fail - not a string
 ```

 ## 11 Array Result Type Check<a name="array-result-type-check"></a>